Yapeal/yapeal-ng/docs/config/DeeperDepthsOfConfiguration.md

 better word that everything else falls under.
-There is one default setting that was added here to help track which version of Yapeal you have installed much like was tried a few time in the distant past when Yapeal used an `ini` file for config which was later dropped.
+There is one default setting that was added here to help track which version of Yapeal you have installed much like was tried a few time in the distant past when Yapeal used an `ini` file for config but the setting was later dropped.
 Not really something you'll change so on to the Cache section.

 ### Yapeal:Cache Section